4 min read

 What is a Bias for Action?

-A bias for action is when an individual's instinct is to take action and make quick decisions, and they are not one to shy away from change if they feel it is merited.
+A bias for action is when an individual's instinct is to take action and act on quick decision-making, and they are not one to shy away from change if they feel it is merited.
 They're willing to take risks, run tests, and embrace leading in a VUCA environment where they do not have all the information but understand that decisions must be made quickly.
 A bias for action is an opposite of a default bias, where individuals favor the status quo.

 What is Bias for Action Niagara Institute (1)